websanco/liferay-learn/readme/WRITING_GUIDELINES.md

   * Generic: Liferay DXP is flexible enough to be a good fit for any organization.
   * Specific: Liferay Organizations can model the hierarchical structure of any real-world organization.
 * Role
+   * Generic: Liferay DXP/Portal plays a role in security and authentication.
+   * Specific: Assign the Administrator Role to grant access to the entire system.
 * User
-* Team
-* User Group
+   * Generic: Analytics Cloud can profile many different types of users.
+   * Specific: Create a User account and assign it to a Role.

 ### Exclusive Features

 Liferay periodically has features that are exclusively available to paid subscribers.
-Articles that cover these types of features should be denoted in the following way:
+Articles that cover these features should be labeled like this:

 ```
 > Subscription Required